 Schweitzer wrote this.

-If the jury comes back 9-0 for acquittal, it doesn't mean that no bribery took place, no conflict of interest existed.
+If the jury comes back 9-0 for acquittal, it doesn't mean that no bribery took place.

-The assistant Secretary of State with responsibility in the area says that Hillary was not involved in the decision.
+The Assistant Secretary of State with responsibility in the area says that Hillary was not involved in the decision.

 Nothing to see.

-And Time Magazine and PolitiFact both incorrectly called him Jose Hernandez.
+And Time magazine and PolitiFact both incorrectly called him Jose Hernandez.

-Let's set aside that fact, but as uh as he points out, Schweitzer, newly released emails from WikiLeaks provide a clear evidence that Fernandez is deeply entrenched in the political campaign, Clinton political operation.
+But as he points out, Schweitzer, newly released emails from WikiLeaks, provided clear evidence that Fernandez is deeply entrenched in the political campaign, Clinton political operation.

 I have joined the CAP Board of Trustees, which I'm finding extremely rewarding.